Josh Saunders: Professional career

 On November 22, 2009, he came on in the 2nd half in relief of the injured Ricketts during the 2009 MLS Cup.
 Despite holding Real Salt Lake scoreless for the remaining 26 minutes of regulation and 30 minutes of extra time, Saunders was unable to guide the Galaxy to their 3rd MLS Cup title when he could stop only two of seven Salt Lake penalty attempts.

 Saunders had an impressive season during 2011, putting in commanding performances in the Galaxy's goal in the absence of Ricketts, who was out for most of the season with a long-term injury.
 In 2012, he guided Galaxy to victory in MLS Cup 2012 helping the club win their 4th MLS Cup in history and first back-to-back championships.

 On February 22, 2013, Saunders contract with Galaxy expired and it was not renewed due to the arrival of Carlo Cudicini.
 After requesting to join the preseason camp of Real Salt Lake, Saunders saw his first minutes with the Claret and Cobalt in a preseason win over the Galaxy.
 He was later signed as a backup for Nick Rimando.
 During Rimando's absences for the 2013 CONCACAF Gold Cup, Saunders made 2 starts, but tore his ACL on July 13 against FC Dallas and missed the rest of the season, and his option was declined following the season.

 On July 10, 2014, it was confirmed that Saunders would sign for MLS expansion franchise New York City FC on a free transfer, joining the San Antonio Scorpions on loan until the end of 2014.
 It was also confirmed that he would join New York City's sister club Manchester City in their tour of Scotland.

-Saunders was traded by NYCFC to Orlando City on January 27, 2017 in exchange for a fourth-round pick in the 2019 MLS SuperDraft.
+Saunders was traded by NYCFC to Orlando City on January 27, 2017, in exchange for a fourth-round pick in the 2019 MLS SuperDraft.
 Saunders' contract option was not renewed by Orlando City following the 2017 season.

-International
+International career

 In 2008, Saunders made his debut with the Puerto Rican national team, and is now considered to have Puerto Rican sporting nationality.
 Prior to his international switch, Saunders made an appearance for the U.S. U-23 national team in 2002 against Canada.